Code-Institute-Submissions/grinch-memory-game/readme.md

  - Create a Time and Flips counter seperately above the cards to allow users to keep track of their progress in the game.

- - Provide user with custom Grinch cursor on desktop version of the game.
+ - Provide user with custom Grinch cursor on the desktop version of the game.